StopFailure Hook: Observability for API Error Termination¶

 An external cron job polls ~/agent-failures.jsonl.
 When it finds a rate_limit entry, it waits and re-launches the agent from the last git checkpoint.
 The hook writes the signal; the cron job acts on it.

-- Interactive sessions rarely justify the overhead — for a developer running
+- Interactive sessions rarely justify the overhead: for a developer running

-- Slow hooks delay shutdown —
+- Slow hooks delay shutdown:

-StopFailureruns synchronously before the process exits.
-A hook calling a slow webhook or metrics endpoint holds the process open.
-Add atimeoutand use|| trueon external calls. unknownerror type limits scoping — matchers can't distinguish root cause whenerror_typeisunknown.
-A hook scoped torate_limitsilently skips genuine rate-limit failures the runtime couldn't classify.
-Keep a catch-all unscoped hook for audit logging alongside type-scoped hooks.- Log files fill on repeated crashes — a cron restart loop plus an append-only log hook writes one entry per crash indefinitely.
-Cap log file size or use a rotating logger.
+unknownerror type limits scoping: matchers cannot tell apart the root cause whenerror_typeisunknown.
+A hook scoped torate_limitsilently skips genuine rate-limit failures the runtime could not classify.
+Keep a catch-all unscoped hook for audit logging alongside the type-scoped hooks. - Log files fill on repeated crashes: a cron restart loop plus an append-only log hook writes one entry per crash indefinitely.
+Cap the log file size or use a rotating logger.

 Key Takeaways¶